Zhdanov Doctrine: History

-Parallel to Zhdanovism, "courts of honor" were introduced in the party apparatus.
-Taken from the Tsarist era, these courts were aimed at intensifying Russian patriotism through staged mock trials.
-The people indicted were not executed, but they paid with their careers.
-Leningrad party leader Alexey Kuznetsov explained in 1947 that these were designed to target educated individuals within the party.
-Due to doubts about servility to the West in the central apparatus, even the Central Committee and the MGB had courts.
-In the battle for spiritual and cultural "independence", Zhdanovism led to the purging of such characters as Solomon Mikhoels and the writers of the Jewish Anti-Fascist Committee.
-In 1950, with the "Leningrad affair", Kuznetsov himself was purged along with Deputy Premier Nikolai Voznesensky.
-Stalin himself had influence over the turn to more Tsarist policies, reinstating the "table of ranks" and revising the Soviet anthem.
-These policies were rolled back by Khrushchev when he came to power.

-Earlier some critics and literary historians were denounced for suggesting that Russian classics had been influenced by Jean-Jacques Rousseau, Molière, Lord Byron or Charles Dickens.
+The 1946 resolution of the Central Committee was directed against two literary magazines, Zvezda and Leningrad, which had published supposedly apolitical, "bourgeois", individualistic works of the satirist Mikhail Zoshchenko and the poet Anna Akhmatova.
+Earlier, some critics and literary historians were denounced for suggesting that Russian classics had been influenced by Jean-Jacques Rousseau, Molière, Lord Byron or Charles Dickens.
 Part of Zhdanovism was a campaign against "cosmopolitanism", which meant that foreign models were not to be unthinkingly emulated, and native Russian accomplishments were emphasized.

 A further decree on music was issued on 20 February 1948, "On Muradeli's Opera The Great Friendship" and marked the beginning of the so-called "anti-formalism campaign".
 (The term "formalism" referred to art for art's sake which did not serve a larger social purpose.)
 Nominally aimed at Vano Muradeli's opera The Great Friendship, it signaled a sustained campaign of criticism and persecution against many of the Soviet Union's foremost composers, notably Dmitri Shostakovich, Sergei Prokofiev, Aram Khachaturian and Dmitri Klebanov for allegedly writing "hermetic" music and misusing dissonance.
 The decree was followed in April by a special congress of the Composers' Union, where many of those attacked were forced publicly to repent.
 The campaign was satirized in the Anti-Formalist Rayok by Shostakovich.
 The composers condemned were formally rehabilitated by a further decree issued on 28 May 1958.

 In Wrocław, a congress met in mid-1948.
 Accompanying Soviet consolidation of power in Eastern Europe, Zhdanov's chosen man Fadeyev, president of the Soviet writer's union, made a speech establishing the base for socialist realism outside of the Soviet Union.
 This targeted three main groups - Soviet-leaning Western intellectuals that Zhdanov hoped would be brought around to Zhdanovism instead of just preaching peace, sympathetic non-Communist artists and intellectuals in liberal democracies, and artists and intellectuals in Eastern Europe and Soviet-occupied Germany who were to be forced to accept the tenets of Zhdanovism and socialist realism.
-This led to ripples in the West that led to more sympathies and pacifism in the West and benefited the SED in later East Germany.
+This led to ripples in the West that led to more sympathies and pacifism in the West and benefited the Socialist Unity Party of Germany (SED) in later East Germany.